-BILL AUTHOR YEAR POSITION BILL SUMMARY GOAL NOTES AB 855 Ramos 2021 Sponsor Exchanges Native American Day (an existing state holiday), which is observed on the fourth Friday of September, as a judicial holiday in lieu of Columbus Day, which is observed on the second Monday of October. Ι Increases fairness and diversity.
+BILL AUTHOR YEAR POSITION BILL SUMMARY GOAL NOTES AB 1655 Jones- Sawyer 2022 Support Adds June 19, known as "Juneteenth," as a California state holiday and judicial holiday, and authorizes executive branch employees, as defined, to elect to receive eight hours of holiday credit for Juneteenth in lieu of receiving 8 hours of personal holiday credit.
+Requires courts to be closed as a judicial holiday.
+AB 855 Ramos 2021 Sponsor Exchanges Native American Day (an existing state holiday), which is observed on the fourth Friday of September, as a judicial holiday in lieu of Columbus Day, which is observed on the second Monday of October. Ι Increases fairness and diversity.
 AB 996 Anderson 2009 Oppose Authorizes the courts to operate on a continuous and ongoing basis, 24 hours per day, seven days per week.
-II, III AB 1641 Keene 2003 Sponsor Improves procedures authorizing the Chief Justice to issue orders during an emergency.
-I, II, IV
+II,III AB1641 Keene 2003 Sponsor Improves procedures authorizing the Chief Justice to issue orders during an emergency.
+I,II,IV